 Applicants who have questions about whether they can pursue their project at Loghaven should email us in advance.

-Loghaven’s gateway building is fully accessible.
+Loghaven’s McDonough House is fully accessible.
 One of Loghaven’s original Depression-era log cabins (Cabin 909) has been retrofitted to a Type B accessible space as defined by the U.S. Department of Housing and Urban Development Fair Housing Accessibility Guidelines.
-The visual arts and performing arts studios are also Type B accessible spaces.
+The Visual Arts Studio and Performing Arts Studio are also Type B accessible spaces.
 The Loghaven Residency Director can provide additional information about Loghaven spaces and disability, including a manual that lists accessibility features.